AndrewKorchemniy/EWU-CSCD488-490-Senior-Project/Doc/API/APIDOC.md

 **Returned Data Format**: JSON

-**Description:** Returns a list of all sprints in the database for a student.
+**Description:** Gets a list of all sprints in the database for a student.

 **Example Request:** TODO